kasir-barati/awesome-js-ts/src/passport/README.md

 I found also these two regex in [here](https://community.zscaler.com/t/international-passport-numbers-regex/12433).
 But IDK whether which one were correct.
 Therefore I just select one of them and put it in the `passport.ts`.

+# Generic regex

+Beware of using `genericRegexForPassportNumber` regex.
+Why? because it passes most wrong passport numbers.
+But if you are in a bad force you can use it for a short period of time but you need to fix this issue later on.

 # Germany

 1. `[A-Za-z][A-Za-z0-9]{9}D[^A-Za-z0-9]`